GraniteProtocol/granite-math-sdk/README.md

 - To calculate expected rewards
 - To monitor reward distribution

-## Adaptive Caps

-Functions for managing adaptive caps on LPs, collateral withdrawal and borrowing.

 ## Safety Module

 Functions for managing the safety module, the junior tranche of the protocol that absorbs losses before senior tranches.

+## BTC Leverage

+Manage the math behind computing the max multiplier for leveraged BTC positions and the required collateral to swap.

 ## Error Handling